DariusGarcia/horiseon-code-refactor/README.md

 # Module 1 Challenge - Horiseon website
 ## Description
 This web application was created to for a company called Horiseon who specializes in Google Search Optimization.
 The code was refactored to meet accessibility standards.
+Alt attributes were added to image tags and and headings were organized in order.

 Installation
 N/A